 How to Add Discord Reactive Images with OBS StreamKit Overlay

 Thanks to OBS StreamKit, adding PNG to your Discord is easy despite having some steps to go.
-Well, let’s follow the instructions below to start using it.
+Well, let’s follow the instructions below to start using the Discord reactive images OBS:

 - To begin with, head to the Discord StreamKit site and select Install for OBS or Install for XSplit (depending on your streaming software).